cchudzicki-ocw-testing/14.310x-spring-2023/content/pages/comprehensive-review.md

 ## Long Question 3—Scrabble Pizza Party

 You and your friend decide to throw a Scrabble pizza party.
 You don't know how many pizzas to order, so you want to obtain an estimate of slices each person would eat.
 You perform a poll of ten randomly selected patrons to see how many slices they each ate.
-Their responses are denoted Xi, *I* = 1, …, 10, and
+Their responses are denoted X, *I* = 1, …, 10, and